emeka789/ActiveDirectoryHL/README.md

 ## 🎊 Step 7: Complete!
 #### You've now handled the IAM User Lifecycle from End to End
 You've completed the setup of Active Directory environment using Windows Server 2019.
 This lab simulates a real-world enterprise environment where user identities, roles and access were managed using Windows Server and Active Directory.
 Through automation with PowerShell and targeted use of GPOs, it demonstrates how to efficiently manage user provisioning, enforce security policies, and streamline deprovisioning processes.
-It's a practical foundation for anyone looking to understand IAM fundamentals in a Windows-based environmen
+It's a practical foundation for anyone looking to understand IAM fundamentals in a Windows-based environment